 Spiked Peach Iced Tea Cocktail — Ring in summer with this super refreshing and simple spiked peach iced tea cocktail recipe that only requires 3 ingredients.

-Well my friends, summer is officially upon us here in Texas, and anything that involves ice cubes is my new best friend.
+Summer is officially upon us here in Texas, and anything that involves ice cubes is my new best friend.

 I’m willing to bet hugs and macarons on how much your guests will love it, though admittedly it may be dangerously easy to drink…

-Let’s go ahead and openly acknowledge most of us won’t ever leave Dunkin’ Donuts without a donut, and by “we”, I mean me.
+Let’s go ahead and openly acknowledge most of us won’t ever leave Dunkin’ Donuts without a donut.
+And by “we”, I mean me.
 Obviously.

 Not that many things aren’t good with dough covered in sugar, but you know…

-- 1 oz.
-Vodka or peach vodka
+- Vodka or peach vodka

 How To Make A Peach Iced Tea Cocktail